What Is A 60/40 Split In Divorce refers to the partition of assets in which one party receives 60% and the other receives 40% of the marital assets.

 Does The Law Always Take The Side Of The Housewife In Property Settlement?

-In Australia, the Family Law Act 1975 establishes the framework for property division upon separation and divorce, and it does not inherently favour one party over the other based on their role as a housewife or breadwinner.
+In Australia, the Family Law Act 1975 establishes the framework for property division upon separation and divorce, and it does not inherently favor one party over the other based on their role as a housewife or breadwinner.

 The law instead requires a just and equitable division of assets.
 It considers various factors, including the direct and indirect financial and non-financial contributions made by both parties during the relationship and their future needs.